NormalNvim/NormalNvim/README.md

 * **How can I disable the animations?** You can delete the plugin [mini.animate](https://github.com/echasnovski/mini.animate).
 In case you only want to disable some animations look into the plugin docs.

-* **How can I use `Ask ChatGPT`?** On your operative system, set the next env var.
+* **How can I use `Ask chatgpt`?** On your operative system, set the next env var.
 You can get an API key from chatgpt's website.

 ```sh
 CHATGPT_API_KEY="my_key_here"